Domain decomposition of the modified Born series approach for large-scale wave propagation simulations: Introduction

 \section{Introduction}

-Wave propagation simulations have many applications, ranging from \seqsplit{nanophotonics} to geophysics.
+Wave propagation simulations have many applications, ranging from nano\-photonics to geophysics.
 Unfortunately, computing accurate solutions to wave equations in large heterogeneous media is highly time-consuming.
-A great number of numerical methods are available for solving wave equations in heterogeneous media \cite{jin2015theory}.
-One of the fastest and most accurate methods is the modified Born Series (MBS) \cite{osnabrugge2016convergent, osnabrugge2021ultra}.
-It represents the structure on a regular grid, allowing arbitrarily complex structures to be defined.
+A great number of numerical methods are available for solving wave equations in heterogeneous media \cite{jin2015theory}. \one{The modified Born Series (MBS) \cite{osnabrugge2016convergent, osnabrugge2021ultra} is one of the fastest and most accurate methods \cite{kruger2017solution, lee2022inverse}}.

-Unlike widely used methods such as the finite-difference time-domain (FDTD) \cite{yee1966numerical, taflove1995computational, oskooi2010meep, nabavi2007new} and pseudospectral time-domain (PSTD) \cite{liu1997pstd, fornberg1987pseudospectral, wise2021pseudospectral} methods, the MBS does not rely on finite difference approximations.
-This is an important benefit since the finite difference approximations accumulate as the wave propagates, easily causing errors of more than 1\% per propagated wavelength \cite{heh2009dispersion}, meaning that the relative phase of two beams can be off by $\pi$ already after 50 wavelengths.
-The numerical dispersion of finite approximations is well-studied in literature \cite{liu1997pstd, zheng2001numerical, jin2010concluding, dwarka2021pollution}.

-An additional benefit of MBS is that it requires far fewer iteration steps than FDTD or PSTD methods \cite{osnabrugge2016convergent}.
-These combined benefits currently make the MBS one of the most efficient methods to solve Helmholtz and Maxwell's equations \cite{osnabrugge2016convergent, kruger2017solution}, with subsequent extensions to birefringent media \cite{vettenburg2019calculating}, the inverse scattering problem \cite{lee2022inverse}, and applications to photoacoustics \cite{kaushik2020convergent} and geophysics \cite{huang2019applicability}.
+\three{The MBS is a frequency domain method, where the structure is represented on a regular grid.
+This grid-based approach allows arbitrarily complex structures to be defined and enables an efficient computation of the iteration steps.
 Transient wave phenomena, which are especially important in sound and seismic waves, can be simulated by solving for each frequency component individually, as is common in frequency-domain methods \cite{rappaport1991fdfd, lui1999direct, bayliss1985numerical, thompson2006review, plessix2007helmholtz, wang20113d}.
-This approach has the advantage of being able to accurately describe physical dispersion effects (i.e. wavelength-dependent propagation speed).
+This approach has the advantage of being able to accurately describe physical dispersion effects (i.e., wavelength-dependent propagation speed).}